Morven Mitchell

 Biography

-Morven is a Registered Nurse (Adult) and a Senior Lecturer in Nurse Education.
-Morven is a Year of Study Lead for the NUR3000 September Cohorts which is part of Year 3 of the BSc Pre-Registration Nursing Programmes.
+I am a Registered Nurse (Adult) and a Senior Lecturer in Nurse Education.
+I am Year of Study Lead for the NUR3000 September Cohorts which is part of Year 3 of the BSc Pre-Registration Nursing Programmes.
 The Year of Study role is quite varied where you have the responsibility of co-ordinating the smooth running of the student’s timetable, assessments, marking, queries, concerns, and complaints.
-You attend regular meetings with the Programme Leads so that you can highlight any issues for them to take it to the next in line of the chain of command.
-You also need to be able to keep the rest of the team informed of any changes which can and do happen at a moments notice due to the fact that this programme is still fairly new and still being refined.
-Morven’s clinical background includes working starting out as a newly qualified nurse on the Staff Nurse Development Programme where you had six months on a medical ward, six months on a surgical ward and then six months in a specialist area which is were I fell for Intensive Care and I managed to work my way up to a Senior Nurse Position in Critical Care for 16 years.
-The Critical Care that I worked in had the following areas/types of nursing and you could be allocated to any of these areas when on duty: Intensive Care Nursing, High Dependency Nursing and Coronary Care Nursing.
-Morven then worked as a Cardiac Rehabilitation Specialist Nurse for 6 years before starting her new career in Higher Education at Edge Hill University.
+My clinical background includes working as a newly qualified nurse on the Staff Nurse Development Programme: six months on a medical ward, six months on a surgical ward and then six months in a specialist area Intensive Care.
+Eventually, I was promoted to a Senior Nurse Position in Critical Care and remained there for 16 years.
+The Critical Care that I worked in had the following areas: Intensive Care Nursing, High Dependency Nursing and Coronary Care Nursing.
+I later worked as a Cardiac Rehabilitation Specialist Nurse for 6 years before starting a new career in Higher Education at Edge Hill University.

 Research Interests